 Once the permissions are set in AWS, you need to provide the information of your bucket to Auvik so we can validate the connectivity and storage to your bucket.

 - Enter the AWS Bucket Name you defined.

 - Enter your AWS Account ID.
-This id should be a 12 digits number.
+This ID should be a 12-digit number.

 - Finally, click Verify and Save to make sure Auvik is able to properly connect to your AWS S3 Bucket.